 - Recruitment information (including personal information such as copies of your right-to-work documents, or your CV or cover letter, which is sent to us as part of the application process).

-- Information provided to us by recruitment agencies or contractors in relation to your applicant for employment with us.
+- Information provided to us by recruitment agencies or contractors in relation to your application for employment with us.

 - Contact details such as your name, title, telephone number and e-mail address.